glenndingli/Deep_Vision_Report/unet.md

 Two different fusion approaches are applied to combine thermal information.
 As for input fusion, we concatenate RGB image and thermal image to get 4-channel input and put it into vanilla U-net.
 Since we had more information from thermal channel, we add more filters in network backbone in order to learn more features.

 ## Feature Fusion
-As for feature fusion, we design another fusion structure, which has separate backbones for RGB input and thermal input.
-The network concatenates feature maps from two backbone networks and then put the result into decoder layers.
-To simple the problem, we use the same backbone (vgg16) for both routes.
+As for feature fusion, we add an alternative path with separate backbone for thermal input.
+The network fuses feature maps from two backbone routes together and then put the concatenated feature maps into decoder layers.
+To simplify the problem, we use the same backbone (vgg16) for both routes.

 ## Parameter Setting